Culturekey413/culture-key-public/public_boundaries.md

 ---

-Culture Key follows a consent-first architecture where core logic is protected.
+Culture Key follows a consent-first, governance-led architecture where core operational logic remains protected by design.